yangheng95/PyABSA/README.md

 ### Tips
 * Download the [GloVe](https://github.com/stanfordnlp/GloVe#download-pre-trained-word-vectors) before use the GloVe-based models.
-* Download the [domain-adapted BERT](https://github.com/deepopinion/domain-adapted-atsc) if you wang improve model performance.
+* Download the [domain-adapted BERT](https://github.com/deepopinion/domain-adapted-atsc) if you want to improve model performance.
 * Set `use_bert_spc=True` to employ BERT-SPC input format and improve model performance.
-* Set `use_dual_bert=True` to use independent BERT for local context and gloabl context and improve performance with consuming more resources, e.g. system memory.
+* Set `use_dual_bert=True` to use independent BERT for local context and global context and improve performance with consuming more resources, e.g. system memory.